mervynakash/ninjArimaR/README.md

 ```

 # Conclusion
-There will be a bugs and errors and I would be highly honored if you developers would mail me at ```mervyn.akash10@gmail.com```.
+There will be a lot of bugs and errors and I would be highly honored if you developers would mail me at ```mervyn.akash10@gmail.com```.
 Any type of feedback and criticism is appreciated and hope to improve my algorithm for the benefits of R community.

 Thank You.
 Happy Coding!!!!